-The Pain-Free Guide to Setting up Successful Facebook Ads for Your Info Product
+The Pain-Free Guide to Setting up Facebook Ads for Info Products

 There are a lot of marketing articles out there that tout Facebook ads as a great way to promote your products to new audiences.
 But very few go into serious detail about all the different elements of an ad and how you can make yours successful.

 So, why are Facebook ads so good for promoting your info product?

 Facebook ads are ideal for lead generation.
 Pretty much the world and his wife are on Facebook, giving you the opportunity to reach new audiences and introduce your products to them in an environment they’re familiar with.

 Creating an ad that leads to a landing page that encourages people to sign up for your email list (and, therefore, emails about your info product), is a surefire way to reach the right people – A.K.A. people who are interested in buying your info product.

 They’re Highly Targeted

 The best thing about Facebook ads is how targeted they are.
 Facebook is renowned for gathering the data of its users on a minute scale and it allows you to tap into this when you’re creating and promoting ads.

 So now we know why Facebook ads are a key ingredient in promoting your info products to new audiences, let’s delve into how you can set them up to work for you.